-In Victoria, Australia, The Royal Children's Hospital (RCH), Very Special Kids (VSK) and Monash Health receive funding from the Department of Human Services to run a consultation-liaison team responsible for the facilitation of care of children with palliative care needs and their families.
+In Victoria, Australia, The Royal Children's Hospital (RCH), Very Special Kids (VSK) and Monash Children's Health (MCH) receive funding from the Department of Human Services to run a consultation-liaison team responsible for the facilitation of care of children with palliative care needs and their families.
 The

 regarding various aspects of patient management.
 Educational activities for staff from both hospital and community agencies are also offered.

 The program is not restricted to children with cancer but is available to the family of any child with a life-threatening or life-limiting illness.
 The team do not provide direct patient care.
 Rather, team members facilitate better communication between

 tertiary institutions and care providers in the community thus allowing more children to be cared for at home by palliative care agencies and other services.
 An advisory committee has been formed with representatives from a wide range of constituencies.
 Inquiries